 Automate OS Patching with OS Config Management

-OS Patch Management automates security updates for Linux and Windows without manual intervention.
-Patch baselines define approved updates, maintenance windows control time frames.
-VM Manager provides compliance reports on patch status.
-Reduces security risks and administrative overhead for fleets with hundreds of VMs.
+OS Patch Management automates security updates for Linux and Windows.
+Patch baselines define approved updates, and maintenance windows control timing.
+VM Manager provides compliance reporting on patch status.

 Integration with innFactory